Manipulating, influencing, persuading – these are the kinds of words associated with marketing.

 Rather than show you repetition at work (which seems a little redundant) I think it's more valuable to note this as an industry trend.
 Don't get me wrong – repetition has been a key part of advertising campaigns for as long as advertising has been a thing.
 The difference now is that we have the internet, and those repeated messages are on our computers, phones, and tablets across programs and platforms retargeting and remarketing.
 You can read more about retargeting and remarketing here and get some solid tips on how to start implementing it.

-Additionally, this is part of why guest posting, social media, and email lists are so effective.
+Additionally, this is partially why guest posting, social media, and email lists are so effective.
 By showing up everywhere with the same message, you not only tap all of these principles, but you fulfill a desire humans crave – consistency.

 Hey, it turns out humans act like sheep by default!
 It's hard to stand out, and we'd really to just be liked by our peers.